 - Oil the shears if they get stiff by putting a few drops of oil on the pivot screw between the blades.
 Move the shears up and down a few times.
 Wipe away any leftover oil with a dry cloth.

 - Look out for any signs of rust.
 If you notice rust on your blades take some steel wool and plain soap.
-Dip the shears in some vinegar and then rub with steel wool and soap.
+Dip the shears in some vinegar and then rub them with steel wool and soap.

 - Always make sure your pinking shears are stored clean and dry.